reo7sp/kaniku/README.md

 You can define computed variables via `computed` static method.
 This method makes change event of this computed variable to be emited on depending variable change.
 Also it creates property alias for getter.

 `useUpdates` method requests controller to call model's `update` method on every frame.
-The first argument of `update` method is time between frames in seconds.
+The first argument of model's `update` method is time between frames in seconds.

-To get defaults of model you can use method `getDefaults` which is available both for class and for instances.
-To get all variables of model (including computed) you can use method `getData`.
+To get defaults of model use method `getDefaults` which is available both for class and for instances.
+To get all variables of model (including computed) use method `getData`.

 ## View
 View provides interface between model and real world.
-Usually views are cocos2d-x Node objects which render game objects on the user's screen.
+Views are usually cocos2d-x Node objects, which render game objects on the user's screen.

-There are no kaniku class to extend from.
+There are no Kaniku class to extend from.

 Views don't communicate with each other.
 They communicate through models.